-By providing options in the early stages of the design process you are involving your client in the decision-making process and gleaning more ideas about their preferences that they might not have articulated in the creative brief.
+By providing options in the early stages of the design process you are involving your client in the decision-making process and gleaning more ideas about their preferences.
+Your creative brief might not contain all the details about a client’s preferences.

-However, once an option has been selected there is no real point in presenting more options unless you’re simply making refinement adjustments to your client’s selection.
+However, once an option has been selected there is no real point in presenting more options unless you’re simply making adjustments to your client’s selection for refinement.
 Presenting more options at this point might frustrate and confuse your client.

 2) Make sure your logo options match the creative brief.